krassowski/snp_aaa/README.md

 * reference allele,
 * lists of affected transcripts

-Then all variants are parsed to retrieve alternative alleles, find out surrounding sequence and check reference correctness.
+Then all variants are parsed to retrieve alternative alleles (based on proper VCF file), find out surrounding sequence (based on Ensembl CDS transcript database) and check reference correctness.

 During parsing non-poly(A) related variants are rejected if requested, to speed up computations.

+#### Alternative alleles

+For some variants Ensembl does not provide alternative alleles correctly;
+for example COSMIC mutations have alelle string like: "A/COSMIC_MUTATION", whereas "fully" described mutations have strings like: "A/C".

+In order to retrieve lacking alternative alleles and make sure that all others are correct VCF files from three organizations:
+Ensembl, Cosmic and NCBI
+were used.

+Some of the VCF files cover more than one source of mutations i.e.:
+* NCBI VCF has both dbSNP and ClinVar variants,
+* Ensembl covers ESP and HGMD-PUBLIC

 #### Raw Ensembl